GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Greylock’s Asheem Chandna on 'shifting left' in cybersecurity and the future of enterprise startups
+  - Honda to mass-produce Level 3 autonomous cars by March
      <hr/>

-      - *Last week was a busy week, what with an election in Myanmar and all (well, and the United States, I guess).
-So perhaps you were glued to your TV or smartphone, and missed out on our conversation with Asheem Chandna, a long-time partner at Greylock who has inv…*
+      - *Honda claims it will be the first automaker to mass-produce vehicles with autonomous capabilities that meet SAE Level 3 standards, with plans to begin producing and selling a version of its Honda Legend luxury sedan with fully approved automated driving equip…*

-  - Boostrapped Clearfind wants to cut your software spend, for a small fee
+  - Fishtown Analytics raises $29.5M Series B for its data engineering platform
       <hr/>

-      - *Software is eating the world, and that grub can be costly.
-As the market for enterprise tools and software continues to balloon, organizations are spending more and more on that software across an increasingly complicated and rapidly evolving landscape.
-That’…*
+      - *Fishtown Analytics, the Philadelphia-based company behind the dbt open-source data engineering tool, today announced that it has raised a $29.5 million Series B round led by Sequoia Captial, with participation from previous investors Andreessen Horowitz and A…*

-  - Palo Alto Networks to acquire Expanse in deal worth $800M
+  - MTV partners with Unrd to create a mobile version of 'Ghosted: Love Gone Missing'
       <hr/>

-      - *Palo Alto Networks has been on buying binge for the last couple of years, and today it added to its haul, announcing a deal to acquire Expanse for $800 million in cash and equity awards.
-The deal breaks down to $670 million in cash and stock and another $130 …*
+      - *Mobile storytelling startup Unrd is making its first move into adapting existing intellectual property — specifically “Ghosted: Love Gone Missing,” an MTV reality series about ghosting (the dating practice, not anything supernatural).
+Until now, Unrd has crea…*

-  - Inside Silicon Valley's SPAC psychology
+  - Roku rolls out AirPlay 2 and HomeKit support to 4K devices
       <hr/>

-      - *A SPAC discussion is coming to your email inbox, Zoom or board meeting soon; are you prepared to lead this conversation?*
+      - *In September, Roku announced the next version of its TV operating system, Roku OS 9.4, would introduce support for Apple’s AirPlay 2 and HomeKit.
+This morning, the company says these features have now rolled out across a number of its 4K Roku devices, includi…*

-  - Mozart Data lands $4M seed to provide out-of-the-box data stack
+  - Greylock’s Asheem Chandna on 'shifting left' in cybersecurity and the future of enterprise startups
       <hr/>

-       - *Mozart Data founders Peter Fishman and Dan Silberman have been friends for over 20 years, working at various startups, and even launching a hot sauce company together along the way.
-As technologists, they saw companies building a data stack over and over.
-The…*
+       - *Last week was a busy week, what with an election in Myanmar and all (well, and the United States, I guess).
+So perhaps you were glued to your TV or smartphone, and missed out on our conversation with Asheem Chandna, a long-time partner at Greylock who has inv…*

 <br />